portsmouth/Trinity/README.md

 ### Simulation and Rendering

-Trinity solves the [Navier–Stokes equations](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) equations of fluid/gas dynamics for the pressure and velocity field on a fixed size Eulerian grid.
+Trinity is a WebGL application which solves the [Navier–Stokes equations](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) equations of fluid/gas dynamics on GPU, and volume renders the resulting fields.

 Only the core simulation logic is hard-coded, while most of the dynamics is determined by user-written GLSL programs which specify the injection of fluid velocity and temperature, application of external forces, and the presence of solid obstacles which the fluid collides with.
 Hot fluid is simulated by injection of a scalar field representing temperature, which is then passively advected and made to affect the dynamics according to buoyancy forces.
 In general, up to four scalar fields (collectively referred to as "the temperature") may be passively advected and used to drive the dynamics.